12 Bible Movie Adaptations for Easter & Passover: The Gospel Acc. St. Matthew & The Gospel of John

 Synopsis [The Gospel According to St. Matthew]

-We begin by seeing the reaction of Joseph to Mary’s news about Jesus’ birth and follow the visitation of angels, Jesus’ birth, the wise men, the slaughter of the innocents, and the escape into Egypt.
+We begin by seeing the reaction of Joseph to Mary’s news about Jesus’ birth.
+Then we follow the visitation of the angels, Jesus’ birth, the wise men, the slaughter of the innocents, and the escape into Egypt.
 We jump forward to John the Baptist’s ministry, Jesus’ baptism, his temptation in the desert, and Jesus’ early ministry.
 Jesus sends out his disciples, we see a montage of his teaching, followed by key miracles and altercations with the Pharisees.
 Jesus comes to Jerusalem, confronts the Pharisees and chief priests in the temple, has the last supper, gets arrested in the garden, tried, and executed on the cross.
 Jesus is buried.
-When his mother returns an angel bursts forth announcing that he is not there but is risen.
+When his mother returns, an angel bursts forth, announcing that he is not there but is risen.
 The disciples rush to Galilee where they meet Jesus and are commissioned.

 Synopsis [The Gospel of John]